tasneemi70/TouristApp/README.md

 ### User Stories:
+As a user I want to login/Register, so that I can make account to use app As a user I want to show Home Page, so that I can watch AD for Places and choose place I want to visit As a user I want to editing my profile , so that i can ubdate my profile As a user I want to search for places , so that I can find it easily

-As a user I want to login/Register, so that I can make account to use app As a user I want to Sign out, so that I can login wth another account As a user I want to editing my profile , so that i can ubdate my profile As a user I want to search for places , so that I can find it easly As a user I want to know the weather of the city , so that I know if suitable for visit this time or no As a user I want to add places to my list , so that I can check and save it to visit any time As a user I want to share place i like to another users , so that users can visit any time As a user I want to the location of the placescon the map , so that I can visit easly As a user I want to watch video for places , so that I can see details for places
+As a user I want to Sign out, so that I can login wth another account As a user I want to Change language , so that I can ........
+As a user I want to change appearance for the app, so that I can watch it comfotably As a user I want to share the App for another Users , so that I can share it for my friends As a user I want to the location for the places on the map , so that I can visit easily.
+As a user I want to know the weather of the city , so that I know if suitable for visit this time or no As a user I want to add places to my list , so that I can check and save it to visit any time As a user I want to share place i like to another users , so that users can visit any time As a user I want to the location of the placescon the map , so that I can visit easily As a user I want to watch video for places , so that I can see details for places